section-engineering-education/engineering-education/articles/hapi-vs-koa-vs-express/index.md

 #### Hapi.js
 ##### Advantages
 1. Hapi enables one to build a scalable web application or API.
-2. Hapi uses plugins which helps in scaling.
+2. Hapi uses plugins which breaks applications in to smaller pieces thus help in scaling.
-3. Hapi can also be used in conjunction with front-end frameworks like Vue and React to build single-page web applications.
-4. Hapi provides a deeper control over request handling through the use of context.
+3. Hapi provides a deeper control over request handling through the use of context.
-5. Hapi provides input/output validation, routing and caching, hence making it a good choice for building REST APIs.
+4. Hapi provides input/output validation, routing and caching, hence making it a good choice for building REST APIs.
-6. Hapi provides good plugins such as Yar, Good and Catbox etc.
+5. Hapi provides good plugins such as [Yar](https://hapi.dev/module/yar/), [Good](https://hapi.dev/module/good/) and [Catbox](https://hapi.dev/module/catbox/) etc.

 ##### Disadvantages
 1. Refactoring in Hapi is manual.